Partially implicit Runge-Kutta methods for wave-like equations: Application 2: Scalar wave equation

 In this case, according to system~(\ref{e:system}), the variables can be identified as $(u, v) = (h, A)$, and the operators as ${\cal L}_1(h, A) = A$, ${\cal L}_2(h) = \triangle h$ and ${\cal L}_3(h, A) = 0$.
 Therefore, $\bar{\alpha}_1 = \bar{\gamma}_1 = \bar{\gamma}_2 = 0$ and $\bar{\alpha}_2 = 1$ in system~(\ref{e:lin-system}).
 The eigenvalues of the linearized explicit part are $\omega_1 = \omega_2 = 1$ and hence dex $=1$ and trex $= 2$. $\bar{\lambda} \in \mathbb{R}^-$ and its value depends on the particular solution for $h$ and the discretization of the operator $\triangle$.
 Spherical coordinates are used, being $\displaystyle \left(\frac{\partial}{\partial r}, \frac{1}{r}\frac{\partial}{\partial \theta}, \frac{1}{r \sin\theta}\frac{\partial}{\partial \varphi}\right)$ the corresponding orthonormal basis.

 Eq.~(\ref{e:wave}) has solutions of the form

 being $j_l$ the spherical Bessel function of first kind of order $l$ and $Y_{lm}$ the spherical harmonics.
 The value of $k$, a positive real constant, is determined by imposing boundary conditions.
 We search for solutions inside a sphere of radius unity imposing $h(r = 1, \theta, \varphi, t) = 0$.
-For fixed $l$ and $m$ it is possible to compute the eigenmode frequencies, $k_{nl}$, as the zeros of the spherical Bessel function of order $l$, being $n=1$ the first zero and so on.
+For fixed $l$ and $m$, it is possible to compute the eigenmode frequencies, $k_{nl}$, as the zeros of the spherical Bessel function of order $l$, being $n=1$ the first zero and so on.

 We have performed 1D-spherical, 2D-axisymmetric and 3D simulations of the system using as initial data solutions with $n=1$ at $t=0$.
-We use values of $(l,m)$ equal to $(0,0)$, $(2,0)$ and $(2,2)$ for the 1D, 2D and 3D case, respectively.
-In this way, the initial data is regular and fulfills the symmetries in each case.
-Furthermore, the data is non trivial for each symmetry in the sense that there are not trivial cancellations for 2D and 3D simulations.
+We use values of $(l,m) = (0,0), (2,0), (2,2)$, for the 1D, 2D and 3D case, respectively.
+In this way, the initial data are regular and fulfill the symmetries in each case.
+Furthermore, the data are non trivial for each symmetry, in the sense that there are not trivial cancellations for 2D and 3D simulations.
 We consider symmetry with respect to the equatorial plane, $\theta = \pi/2$.

 We use a finite difference scheme to solve the system using an equally-spaced grid with $n_r$, $n_\theta$ and $n_\varphi$ grid points in the $r$, $\theta$ and $\varphi$ directions, respectively.
-We use derivatives of cell-centered Lagrange interpolation polynomials~\cite{polLa} to compute the first and second spatial derivatives appearing in the Laplacian operator, achieving fourth, sixth and eigth discretization order.
+We use derivatives of cell-centered Lagrange interpolation polynomials~\cite{polLa} to compute the first and second spatial derivatives appearing in the Laplacian operator, achieving fourth, sixth and eighth discretization order.
 Boundary conditions are imposed by using a number of ghost cells consistent with the discretization stencil.
-At $r = 1$ the analytical solution is imposed as boundary condition.
-At all other boundaries symmetry conditions are used.
+The analytical solution is imposed as boundary condition at $r=1$.
+Symmetry conditions are used at all other boundaries.
 The maximum time step is determined by the CFL condition for the speed of the wave, which is 1.
-The time step in the simulations is a fraction smaller that the maximum time step, the CFL factor, in the interval $[0,1]$.
+The time step in the simulations is a smaller fraction of the maximum time step, the CFL factor, in the interval $[0,1]$.

 We can estimate the absolute error of the numerical evolution by comparing the numerical solution with the analytical one given by Eq.~(\ref{eq:wavesol}).
 As a measure of the global error during the numerical evolution, we compute the $L_2$-norm of the difference between the numerical and the analytical solutions at a given time,